Our first experience with Montessori involved geography, and a four-year-old boy who taught us to see the world differently.

 Children have so much to offer, if we only learn to take them more seriously.
 There’s real wizardry in childhood, if we don’t gloss it over with the false appearances of our own perceived knowledge.
 Watching the boy accomplish his task was example of many things: independence, confidence, a passionate desire to learn.
 He didn’t have to be forced or cajoled; it was just natural.
 More broadly speaking, this experience was an important reminder that we need to give our children room to really revel in their interests, to move beyond memorization and towards deeper understanding.

-During this holiday weekend, it’s a good time to take a second and reflect on what truly inspires us.
 Persistence and accomplishment leads to contentment.
 It’s the same way one might feel after finally finishing Proust or pushing through the final chapters of War and Peace.
 It’s one we imagine America’s founding fathers had, as they worked tirelessly to secure our own political independence.

 It’s also important to note the pride this boy took in his work.
 He was interested in trying to push himself — to prove to himself that he could do it again and again, with a renewed sense of discovery each time.
 The confidence to learn is often more important than what is learned.